NeelamSingla/ToDoList-project/README.md

 Enter Task Category
 home

-it shows existing task if any and gives option to edit it. home  shopping  2018-00-20  Done
+it shows existing task if any and gives option menu to edit it. home  shopping  2018-00-20  Done

 Welcome to ToDoList.Please choose some option